Assured shorthold tenancy agreement (AST): any property

 Agreements for specific types of property

-We also sell versions of this AST agreements edited specifically for houses, flats and rooms in order to save you some work, as well as having online software that can draft your agreement for you.
+We also sell versions of this AST agreements edited specifically for single rooms, studenent accomodations without deposit etc. in order to save you some work, as well as having online software that can draft your agreement for you.
 They can be found here.

 If you live in the same property